 It’s the time of the year again to celebrate an amazing apprentice with our 2022 Apprentice of the Year Award.

 This year we received a huge number of incredible nominations for the award.
 It was clear to see that every nominee had gone above and beyond in their apprenticeship, making this year’s decision very tough!

 However, there was one nomination that stood out from the crowd due to the significant impact this apprentice has made beyond her immediate team, alongside the outstanding professional development she has shown.

 Our Apprentice of the Year is Victoria Batley.
-Vicki is completing our Level 3 Data Technician apprenticeship with the North West Ambulance Service NHS Trust.
+Vicki is completing our Level 3 Junior Data Analyst apprenticeship with the North West Ambulance Service NHS Trust.
 She is based within the Estates Team and has played an important role in championing the ambulance service’s sustainability initiatives using a data-driven approach.

 We caught up with Karen Aguilera, Victoria’s line manager and Environmental Sustainability Officer, who gave us an insight into Vicki’s outstanding development during her apprenticeship.

 According to Karen, Vicki’s contribution to the team has been nothing short of transformational: